AstrobioMike/bit/README.md

 ---

-Each command/subcommand has a help menu accessible by either entering the command alone or by providing `-h` as the only argument.
-Once installed, you can see all available primary commands by entering `bit-` and pressing tab twice.
-And you can see an overview of all programs, like above, by running `bit` by itself.
+Each subcommand has a help menu accessible by either entering the command alone or by providing `-h` as the only argument.
+You can see an overview of all available subcommands by running `bit` by itself.

 ---

 ### Workflows
-The [snakemake](https://snakemake.github.io/) workflows packaged with _bit_ are retrievable with `bit-get-workflow` and currently include:
+The [snakemake](https://snakemake.github.io/) workflows packaged with _bit_ are retrievable with `bit get-workflow` and currently include:

 | Workflow | Purpose |
 | ------- | ------- |